OpenStack

 this may be useful for a disk-attachment strategy (where nova volumes are not supported), and you still need to recover the instance to another OpenStack, where this image doesn't exist.

-Use domain-scoped authorization - depending on your use case:
+Use domain-scoped authorization - depending on your use case (required permissions described in Authentication Domains):

 single credentials with the permission to access all OpenStack authentication domains and projects -> then this toggle should be disabled, and the credentials should be provided in the only Authentication Domain tab on the left available